socialismconference/songbook.github.io/songs/preacher-and-the-slave.md

 Long-haired preachers come out every night
 Try to tell you what's wrong and what's right
-But when asked how 'bout something to eat
+But when asked how ’bout something to eat
 They will answer in voices so sweet

 ### Chorus Type #1: